 Water businesses have generally stopped restricting customers’ water supply and initiating legal action for non-payment of bills since at least late April.

-Read our media release on the December and January data
+Read our media release on the March data

 Adopting national coronavirus support principles into water codes